vidush11/os_assignments/README.md

 # os_assignments
 These are the assignments under the course CSE 231- operating systems at IIITD<br/>

-Open 'with-bonus' directory and then open terminal there. <br/>
+Open 'upload' directory and then open terminal there. <br/>
 Type "make run" on terminal to run the file in test directory using shared library and launch executable.<br/>
 Type "make clean" on terminal to delete temporary file formed compilation.<br/>